rozgo/Open-Transactions/testwallet/API-README.txt

 make -f Makefile.API [TRANSPORT=XmlRpc] LANGUAGE=java

+This builds the shared lib:
+libotapi.jnilib

-This builds the shared lib libotapi.jnilib.
-Use otapi.java in your Java project.
+-- Use otapi.java in your Java project.

 --------------------------------